meldridge/meldridge.github.io/posts/_posts/2018-08-23-Security-is-always-a-trade-off.md

 ## Be honest about the trade-offs you are making

-The convenience downside of using a password manager is not too significant for most people (modern password managers are very good), so this solution comes close to being a win-win.
+For most people, using a password manager is a very easy compromise to make.
+Modern password managers are very convenient, so this solution comes close to being a win-win.

 Security decisions become much more difficult when the convenience downside is obvious and painful for the user, but the change is nevertheless justified by the security improvement you are making.[^2]